Romathonat/RocketLeagueSkillsDetection/README.md

 # SeqScout

-This folder holds the code used in the paper sent to DSAA 2019 "SeqScout: Using bandit algorithm to mine discriminative patterns in sequences".
+This folder holds the code used in the paper sent to DSAA 2019 "SeqScout: Using a bandit algorithm to discover interesting subgroups within labeled sequences".

 * Main code is present in seqscout
 * Tests contains unit test.